camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github-webhook.md

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
 This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

-For example, given that your correlation key is defined with `pullRequestId` process variable, and the request body contains `{"pull_request": {"id": 123}}` your correlation key settings will look like this:
+For example, given that your correlation key is defined with `pullRequestId` process variable, and the request body contains `{"pull_request": {"id": 123}}`, your correlation key settings will look like this:

 - **Correlation key (process)**: `=pullRequestId`
 - **Correlation key (payload)**: `=request.body.pull_request.id`

-Learn more about correlation keys in the [Messages guide](../../../concepts/messages).
+Learn more about correlation keys in the [messages guide](../../../concepts/messages).

 ## Activate the GitHub Webhook Connector by deploying your diagram